OpusCapita/react-crudeditor/operationsProposal.md

   ## Not implemented use cases

-  - provide possibility to disable any button based on some condition (current instance, or current user permissions in application)
+  - provide possibility to **disable and/or hide any button based on some condition** (current instance, or current user permissions in application)
-  - provide possibility to change order of buttons
+  - provide possibility to **change order of buttons**
   - provide possibility to call `Confirmation dialog` upon some condition in order to confirm an action

-  #273: @nkovalenko-sc creates a CRUD, where some instances are editable, and some are not.
+  [#273](https://github.com/OpusCapita/react-crudeditor/issues/273): @nkovalenko-sc creates a CRUD, where some instances are editable, and some are not.
+He wants to show `View` button **instead of** `Edit` based on instance fields.
 This is not possible with current editor.

   Currently we have `permissions` in `model`: